leanphp/common-dev/README.md

 - [phpmd][90] - PHP Mess Detector.
 Optimize your code, reduce complexity, cleanup unused parameters, methods, variables & more.
+- [PHP_CodeSniffer][95] - PHP Code Sniffer ensures that your code remains clean and consistent.
+It is a set of scripts to detect and automatically correct violations of a defined coding standard.
 - [phpunit][100] - The PHP Unit Testing framework.
 - [mockery][200] - a simple yet flexible PHP mock object framework for use in unit testing.